Rational Emotive Behavior Therapy (REBT)

 For videos related to different psychotherapeutic approaches, you may want to consider Theories of Counseling’s YouTube channel.
 For REBT videos by the Albert Ellis Institute, I invite you to view content on REBT Education and Training’s YouTube channel.

-As well, it may be worth noting that I’m not the sort of therapist who focuses on “feeling your feelings” or “living your best life.”
-I don’t develop “personal truth,” overemphasize “lived experience,” or dwell solely on symptoms of mental illness rather than what may be done about them.
+As well, it may be worth noting that I am not the sort of therapist who focuses on “feeling your feelings” or “living your best life.”
+I don’t develop “personal truth,” overemphasize “lived experience,” or dwell solely on symptoms of mental illness rather than focusing on what may be done about them.

 I’m not a clinician who disagrees with Hume’s Law, fosters self-deception and delusion, or one who focuses heavily on improving self-esteem.
 After all, the development of an overinflated sense of self-worth may not serve a client as well as one may hope.